Wohops/Algo/README.md

 List of solved (accepted) problems:

 - 100: The 3n + 1 problem
-- 102: Ecological Bin Packing (Solves all given solutions but seems to fail at test...)
+- 102: Ecological Bin Packing (Solves all given solutions but seems to fail when submitting...)
 - 105: The skyline problem

 Other problems: